-Keep reading for our roundup of the best dermatologist-recommended hair growth products.
+Keep reading for the best dermatologist-recommended hair growth products and treatments.

 Goldenberg explains that PRP (platelet-rich plasma) treatments "harvest the power of your own body to help hair grow and support hair health."
 During the procedure, blood is drawn and the PRP from the blood is injected into the area of the scalp with hair loss or thinning.
 Goldenberg notes that PRP does several things to improve hair loss.
 For one, it "contains growth factors that provide support for hair that's already present and for the hair follicles that are dormant and stimulates them to grow," says Goldenberg.
 "It also contains vascular growth factors.
 These increase circulation to the scalp providing hair with more nutrition and oxygen needed for growth."

 "Because PRP contains a range of growth factors and proteins that speed up tissue repair, doctors will often use this therapy when hair loss is a result of androgenetic alopecia (pattern baldness), which causes hair follicles to shrink," adds Friese.
 PRP can be used as a stand-alone treatment or be combined with other hair loss treatments to help create lasting, healthy hair.
-For example, minoxidil can be used to complement PRP hair treatments and can be used long term to sustain the results achieved from PRP, Green tells us.
+For example, minoxidil can be used to complement PRP hair treatments and can be used long-term to sustain the results achieved from PRP, Green says.

 Minoxidil is effective at treating certain types of alopecia, as research has found that minoxidil prevents the conversion of testosterone into dihydrotestosterone (DHT).
 DHT has been linked explicitly to hair loss in multiple studies, making the prevention of its creation paramount to preventing hair loss and generating new hair growth.

 Vitamin B Complex Injections